domeeno/oop-course-repo/lab-papers-please/README.md

 In a distant future, a software engineering intern has force pushed some untested code before the deadline to the multiverse codebase.

-This mishap by the intern has caused the merging and colliding of our Moldavian Universe with a few fictional ones.
+This mishap by the intern has caused the merging and colliding of our Moldavian Universe with a few fictional universes.

 Even though the locals remained, individuals from the foreign universes have suddenly appeared.
 The foreigners even though curious about the Moldovian culture, want to get back to their own universes.

-The issue is, they have no idea what the mutliverse is, and where do they belong.
+The issue is, they have no idea what the multiverse is, and where do they belong.

 ## The solution